 The partnership delivers outcomes for boroughs and TfL, such as those specifically targeting the healthy streets approach to transport.

-- Funding support to continue the Central London Freight Quality Partnership (CLFQP)
+- Continued support of the Central London Freight Quality Partnership (CLFQP)

 In previous years the partnership has facilitated:

 - Research into the impact of 20mph limit in central London

 - London’s first Urban market focused delivery and servicing plans

 - European funding for tailored freight logistics programme

 - A walkability intervention measuring impacts using the TfL Healthy Streets checks

 - Scoping study for delivery ready walking/cycling interventions in central London boroughs